Germany's coalition collapse: Merz's CDU ready to take power – DW – 11/08/2024

 CDU veers further to the right

-Under Merz, the CDU has sought to distance itself from many of former CDU leader Angela Merkel's policies.
-For example on immigration, where it has become much more restrictive and plans to outsource asylum procedures to safe third countries.
+Under Merz, the CDU has sought to distance itself from many of the policies of former chancellor and CDU leader Angela Merkel.
+On immigration, for example, where it has become much more restrictive and plans to outsource asylum procedures to safe third countries.
 Compulsory military service is also back on the agenda.

-Merz has also become much more combative: he has raised concerns about what he described as the "irresponsible" actions of Social Democrat (SPD) Chancellor Olaf Scholz, and openly mocks the neoliberal Free Democrats (FDP) and its voters ("as far as there are still any") and Green Party frontman Robert Habeck's ambitions for the chancellorship ("it is quite amusing").
+Merz has also become much more combative.
+He has raised concerns about what he described as the "irresponsible" actions of Social Democrat (SPD) Chancellor Olaf Scholz, and openly mocked the neoliberal Free Democrats (FDP) and its voters ("as far as there are still any") and the ambitions of Green Party frontman Robert Habeck for the chancellorship ("it is quite amusing").

-One thing is clear: the government statement by Olaf Scholz in parliament scheduled for November 13 will be an election campaign kick-off, whenever the election is held.
+One thing is clear: the government statement by Scholz in parliament scheduled for November 13 will be an election campaign kickoff, whenever the election is held.
 The CDU/CSU, the far-right Alternative for Germany (AfD) and left-wing populist Sahra Wagenknecht Alliance (BSW) have already decided on their candidates.
-The Greens will decide who runs in late November; the SPD, FDP and Left Party (Die Linke) are all a way off from making a decision.
+The Greens will decide who runs in late November; the SPD, FDP and Left Party (Die Linke) are all a ways off from making a decision.

 Uneasy coalitions

 It will also be interesting to see how CDU party leaders in the eastern German states of Saxony and Thuringia, where new state parliaments were elected in September, navigate alliances within the multi-party system.
 The CDU federal leadership refuses to cooperate with the far-right AfD, a party that secured just over 30% of the vote in Saxony and Thuringia.
-The chances of forming a coalition with members of the BSW are also slim: the left-wing populist party this week walked out of exploratory coalition talks with the CDU and SPD in Saxony over the issue of support for Ukraine — the pro-Russia BSW want a stop to all military aid for Ukraine.
+The chances of forming a coalition with members of the BSW are also slim: the left-wing populist party this week walked out of exploratory coalition talks with the CDU and SPD in Saxony over the issue of support for Ukraine.
+The pro-Russia BSW wants to put a stop to all military aid for Ukraine.

 A few days later, Kretschmer met with the leader of the AfD parliamentary group in Saxony's state parliament.
-It is unclear whether Kretschmer had spoken to Merz about the AfD meeting in advance.
+It's unclear whether Kretschmer had spoken to Merz about the AfD meeting in advance.
 Neither has commented publicly on the matter.

 This article was originally written in German.